-There is no statutory requirement for a major application to undertake public consultation prior to the submission of a planning application.
-Despite this, developers should be encouraged to undertake a pre-application consultation (PAC) where appropriate.
+A solar project classed as a major development is required to undertake statutory PAC.
 The PAC allows the community to learn about the project and provides an opportunity for comments/concerns to be feedback the developer prior to finalising and submitting the planning application.